Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Abstract

 \section{Abstract}

 Congruent polygons are congruent in angles as well as in edge lengths.
-We concentrate on the angle aspect, and investigate how tilings of the sphere by congruent pentagons can be determined by the angle information only.
-We also investigate how the features of tilings are changed under reductions, i.e., by ignoring the difference among the angles.
+We concentrate on the angle aspect, and show how tilings of the sphere by congruent pentagons can be determined by the angle information only.
+We also show how the features of tilings are changed under reductions, i.e., by ignoring the difference among the angles.